PigeonProtocolConsortium/pigeon-spec/README.md

 ```

 ![A hierarchy diagram showing how the message in example 2 points back to example 1, and how example 1 points back to NONE](diagram1.png)

-# When is Pigeon the Wrong Choice?

- * When the application requires true deletion of data, ephemeral data or mutability of previously created data.
-Pigeon feeds are immutable, append-only and permanently replicated by peers.
- * When the application requires realtime interactions or does not benefit from delay tolerance.
-Support for TCP or UDP sockets is unlikely to ever be added to core libraries.
- * Extremely "chatty" protocols.
-Pigeon was built with the assumption that data storage is cheap and data transfer is expensive and slow.
-Use cases with complex handshakes, pinging or timeouts may not be well suited to this protocol.

 # I Have Internet Access.
 Why Should I Care?